 Normals will be useful to manage reflection, when we add some lights to your 3D scene.

 If the normals attached to the vertices are perfectly parallel between each other and go in the same direction (like the above image), the face will look flat.

 But if the normals attached to the vertices look at different directions, the face could have a curved shape (like the sphere below and on the right).
 That’s interpolation!

 Vertex normals have a big impact on how the object looks and how it reflects the lighting.

 While a 3D model might look different, using normals does not actually change the shape or vertices of an object.
-It just gives the illusion that its shape is smooth and built from many points (vertices).
-It just appears smoother.
+It just gives the illusion that the shape is smooth and built from many points (vertices).
+It appears smoother.